sonarajavel29/Automated-Penetration-Testing-Tool/README.md

-# Automated-Penetration-Testing-Tool
-Automated penetration testing framework developed using Shell Scripting that integrates reconnaissance, subdomain enumeration, crawling, directory discovery, and vulnerability scanning using industry-standard open-source security tools.
+# Automated Penetration Testing Tool Using Shell Scripting

 ## Overview
-This project automates reconnaissance and vulnerability assessment using Shell Scripting and open-source security tools.
+This project automates web reconnaissance and vulnerability assessment using Shell Scripting and open-source security tools.
+It integrates multiple security tools into a single workflow to reduce manual effort and improve efficiency.

 ## Features
 - Subdomain Enumeration